mjfrigaard/katacoda-scenarios/format-shape-data/step7.md

 2. `col` = the name of the column to separate (`episode_info`),
 3. `into` = the new columns for the separated information (combine these with `c("season", "episode")`)

-Copy the code below and fill in the `into` section before pasting it back into the terminal and running it.
+Copy the code below and fill in the `into` section before pasting it back into the Terminal and running it.

 ```
 # click to copy code